-The Food Co-op is a student-led initiative providing cheap, local and seasonal fruit & veg.
-It is run entirely by volunteers and as a co-op, it is run collectively.
+The Food Co-op provides cheap, local and seasonal fruit & veg.
+It is run by our Campus Team at each of the Students' Union Receptions who welcome student volunteers!
 All members are expected to contribute.
 Every little helps, with an hour from each member per month we can keep the Food Co-op running.
 Being part of a co-op is all about working together.

 We supply weekly fruit & veg boxes sourced as locally as possible enabling students and staff to support and eat good food.
-The veg is ordered each week in bulk by student volunteers and this means we can offer cheap veg by distributing the veg into boxes ourselves.
+The veg is ordered each week in bulk by staff and student volunteers and this means we can offer cheap veg by distributing the veg into boxes ourselves.

 Fruit & veg boxes cost £4 each and vary every week according to what is available locally and seasonality.
-Volunteers take turns to order the produce , distributing into boxes to provide a low-cost box to its members.
+Staff and Volunteers take turns to order the produce , distributing into boxes to provide a low-cost box to its members.
 Food Co-op volunteers sell the veg boxes at Cockcroft, Falmer and Grand Parade campuses:

 - Grand Parade: Tuesdays from 12pm - 2pm, on the mezz floor in the Students' Union Office and very occasionally in the Sallis Benney foyer space

 - Falmer: Tuesdays from 1-2pm in Falmer SU/The Hive, Ringmer House